Last Updated on

 Now I know it sounds too good to be true, but that is exactly how it works.

-Almost all the modern graphics cards that are available in the market do support GPU scaling, so you really don’t have to have any issue.
+Almost all the modern graphics cards that are available in the market do support GPU scaling, so you really don’t have to have an issue.

 The Types of GPU Scaling

-While you might see a difference in GPU scaling options from one graphics card to another, both AMD and Nvidia video card are able to offer three different types of GPU scaling that has become a lot more common than it used to be.
+While you might see a difference in GPU scaling options from one graphics card to another, both AMD and Nvidia video cards are able to offer three different types of GPU scaling that have become a lot more common than it used to be.

 You can check out the type of GPU scaling being offered below for better understanding.

 1. Maintain Aspect Ratio: As the name suggests, this feature is known for adding black bars on either above or below, or left or right of the image.
 This allows the image to be able to maintain its own aspect ratio, and achieve a cinematic look.